isabella232/marketing-1/IMC/personas/CaseyMendez.md

 Learn data science in a more hands-on manner

 ## Job responsibilities
+Completing assignments, understand curriculum that is being taught by professors, studying

 ## Biggest Challenges
 Not sure about how to make the curriculum more interactive as a student

 ## Reports to
+Professors, Academic advisors